Mixing Genres: The Dos and Don'ts of Genre‑Blending Production

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 The fusion of musical genres is a creative process that has given birth to some of the most innovative and enduring tracks in music history.
-From the rock and roll revolution, which itself was a blend of blues, jazz, and country, to the modern-day amalgamations that see EDM mixed with classical or hip-hop with folk, genre-blending has continually pushed the boundaries of what music can be.
+From the rock and roll revolution, which itself was a blend of blues, jazz, and country, to the modern‑day amalgamations that see EDM mixed with classical or hip‑hop with folk, genre‑blending has continually pushed the boundaries of what music can be.
 For producers, the allure of mixing genres lies in the vast landscape of sound it opens up, offering endless possibilities for creativity.
 However, navigating this terrain requires a nuanced understanding of the dos and don'ts to ensure the final production feels cohesive and compelling rather than disjointed and jarring.
-Here's an in-depth exploration of genre-blending production.
+Below is an in‑depth exploration of genre‑blending production, with a few tool recommendations to help you execute your ideas.

 Dos of Genre‑Blending Production